1. The Asymmetry Problem in ServiceNow Negotiations

 Once commercial terms are agreed, we review the contract documentation to ensure every negotiated commitment is reflected accurately in the legal language.
 This is a step that many enterprises skip — and where significant value can be lost.

 We have seen deals where the AE verbally agreed to 0% annual uplift but the order form contained a 5% escalation clause.
 We have seen reduction rights confirmed by email but absent from the amendment letter.
 We have seen auto-renewal removed from the proposal deck but retained in the master agreement.
 Our contract review ensures that what was negotiated is what gets signed — with no gaps, no ambiguities, and no provisions that undermine the commercial terms.
-Learn more about ServiceNow renewal best practices.
+See related guidance in our ServiceNow advisory services.

 5. What Changes When an Insider Is on Your Side